DioxusLabs/dioxus/docs/router/src/features/index.md

 itself, it is not very useful.
 However, it is a prerequisite for all the functionality described in the other chapters.

-> Make sure you added the `router` feature to Dioxus as explained in the
+> Make sure you added the `dioxus-router` dependency as explained in the
 > [introduction](../index.md).

 In most cases we want to add the [`Router`] to the root component of our app.